Holographic complexity of the Klebanov-Strassler background: Action complexity functionals

 In terms of the standard radial coordinate $r$, the leading divergence is \beq{cadivr} \C_A=\frac{1}{4\pi^2 G_{10}} \frac{\OmT}{108} L(r_m)^2 r_m^3 \ln\left(\frac{3\ell}{L(r_m)}\right) ,\eeq which is again the same functional form as for AdS$_5\times S^5$ but with a slowly varying curvature scale.
-The unusual feature is that the complexity changes sign with changing cut off $r_m$ if the arbitrary scale $\ell$ is fixed.
-However, from the point of view of evaluating complexity of excited states of KS (for example, black holes), we should work with fixed cut off, and we are free to choose $\ell$ based on that cut off (such as $\ell=L(r_m)$).
+The unusual feature is that the complexity changes sign with changing cutoff $r_m$ if the arbitrary scale $\ell$ is fixed.
+However, from the point of view of evaluating complexity of excited states of KS (for example, black holes), we should work with a fixed cutoff, and we are free to choose $\ell$ based on that cutoff [such as $\ell=L(r_m)$].